-CTBUH has received $85,800 in funding from Trosifol to embark on an important 12-month research project, “Cyclone-Glazing and Façade Resilience for the Asia-Pacific Region.”
-The research will investigate current, state-of-the-art cyclone-resistant façade technologies in the Asia-Pacific region.
-In this area of the world, megacities are developing to address the demand for additional residential and office space, which calls for the construction of high-rise buildings.
-The study will analyze how existing codes and standards could address cyclone-induced risks through façade technologies.
-To support this research, a steering committee will drive the research and evaluate the results.
+CTBUH received $85,800 in funding from Trosifol to embark on an important research project, examining current, state-of-the-art cyclone-resistant façade technologies in the Asia-Pacific region.
+In this region, megacities are developing to address the demand for additional residential and office space, which calls for the construction of high-rise buildings.

 2017, January: Kick-off Meeting

 Climate change is causing an increase, both in frequency and in intensity, of strong windstorms called cyclones, hurricanes, or typhoons, depending on the region in which they occur.

 The envelope is a critical component to a building’s performance during a windstorm.
 Wind-borne debris can typically cause major façade damage, user injury, and contribute significantly to recovery costs.